SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

   The microservice page shows the global and local smart rules (considering the permissions of the user).
 From this page it is possible to configure a limited number of smart rules, mainly related to alarms that might be created by the microservice while transitioning via different deployment states.
-  From context of microservice it is possible to modify only local smart rules.
-Editing global smart rules allowed only from global smart rules view.
+  From the microservice page it is also possible to modify only local smart rules.
+To edit global smart rules navigate to the **Global smart rules** page.

 {{< c8y-admon-related >}}
 - [Platform administration > {{< standard-tenant >}} administration > Alarm mapping](/standard-tenant/alarm-mapping/) for details on managing smart rules for your devices.